Skip to content

 ]

 What if we need to rename individual fields of a Struct column?
-We first convert the rating_series object to a DataFrame so that we can view the changes easily, and then use the rename_fields method:
+We use the function rename_fields:

 struct.rename_fields